ibm-cloud-docs/logs-router/vpe-connection.md

 - [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-planning-considerations)
 - [VPE connectivity patterns](/docs/vpc?topic=vpc-about-vpe#vpe-connectivity-patterns)
 - [Creating an endpoint gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway)
-- For further assistance, see the [FAQs for virtual private endpoints here](/docs/vpc?topic=vpc-faqs-vpe).
+- For further assistance, see the [FAQ for virtual private endpoints](/docs/vpc?topic=vpc-faqs-vpe).
 - For troubleshooting VPE gateways, see other documentation  such as

     - [How to fix communications issues here](/docs/vpc?topic=vpc-troubleshoot-cannot-communicate).